Strengthen resilience with food and herbs.

 Ashwaganda (Withania somnifera)

 Ashawaganda means “the smell and strength of a horse,” suggestive of its power.
 Has been called Indian ginseng and is considered the pre-eminent adaptogen from the Ayurvedic medical system used to treat chronic stress and fatigue.

-Human studies show that Ashwagandha is superior to Panex ginseng in its ability to increase endurance and prevent adrenal exhaustion, ulcers, and vitamin C deficiency.
+Human studies show that Ashwagandha is superior to Panax ginseng in its ability to increase endurance and prevent adrenal exhaustion, ulcers, and vitamin C deficiency.
 Animal studies show that Ashwagandha may improve memory, stabilize mood, improve stress tolerance, decreases anxiety, support the immune system, and prevent morphine dependence.
 Ashwagandha increases libido and reduces inflammation and helps to normalize sleep.

 I prefer the liquid extract to capsules, allowing titration of dosages specific to the individual.
 There have been no side effects reported.

 Eleuthero is particularly helpful to support Hypothalamic Pituitart Adrenal (HPA)axis function.
 It provides a “bottom” where one has fallen, and thus builds foundation vitality Farnsworth, Kinghorn, Soejarto, and Waller (1985) reviewed the results of clinical trials of Eleuthero on more than 2,100 healthy human subjects, and the data confirmed adaptogenic effects including increased capacity to tolerate physical and mental stress.
 It is important to obtain high quality Eleuthero extract; dosage can range from ½ to 1 teaspoon a day.
 There are no serious adverse effects related to the use of eleuthero though too frequent use could induce euphoria and sleeplessness.

 When should I take Adaptogens for the Best Effects?